-King Edward VI was famous for being the first English king to be raised as a Protestant and his contribution in transforming the church into a predominantly protestant body.
+King Edward VI was famous for being the first English king to be raised as a Protestant and for his contribution to transforming the church into a predominantly protestant body.
 He was also well known for his knowledge of geometry and music.

-Northumberland followed the same religious reformation policy as followed by the Somerset.
-As the King Edward VI took keen interest in the religious affairs, so the church reformation was not only the religious but also the political policy.
+Northumberland followed the same religious reformation policy as followed by Somerset.
+As King Edward VI took a keen interest in religious affairs, so the church reformation was not only a religious but also a political policy.
 It was believed that the Church was ruined as a result of this reformation policy.
-By 1551 the reformation policy advanced further as the King Edward VI took more interest in these affairs as the head of the church.
+By 1551 the reformation policy advanced further as King Edward VI took more interest in these affairs as the head of the church.

 King Edward VI fell seriously ill in February 1555 and there was no hope of his survival.
-His catholic half sister Mary was in line for succession, but she was anti Protestantism and it was believed that she would jeopardise the whole reformation policy.
+His catholic half-sister Mary was in line for succession, but she was anti-Protestantism and it was believed that she would jeopardize the whole reformation policy.
 King Edward nominated Lady Jane Grey for the Crown as she had married Lord Guilford Dudley, who was the younger son of Duke Northumberland.

 In January 1553 King Edward VI had become seriously ill and suffered from fever and cough.
 His condition worsened with the passage of time.
-Although his condition improved a little in the April but it worsened further as it was reported by doctors that the matter he was ejecting from his mouth was blood like.
+Although his condition improved a little in April it worsened further as it was reported by doctors that the matter he was ejecting from his mouth was blood-like.
 King Edward made his final appearance in public on 1st July.
-On 6th July 1553 King Edward died at the age of 15.
+On 6th July 1553, King Edward died at the age of 15.
 He died in the Greenwich palace in England and was buried at the Westminster Abbey in England on 8th August 1553.